 Think about other times you’ve been through a difficult situation or have dealt with emotional pain, feeling lost and like your heart might break.
 While it can be hard to see it in the moment, it’s important to remind ourselves that feelings are temporary by nature.
 You’ve moved through every other challenging situation in your life thus far, which shows that you have the resilience to do so in this case, too.
 This can offer you some hope during a tough time.

 That isn’t to say that you should try to move past or bury your negative emotions.
 The perfectionist approach that says you should never feel bad is generally unhealthy and unhelpful.
-Feeling sad is a natural part of the human experience, and research suggests taking the time to process those emotions can contribute to your overall well-being.
-Over-reliance on avoidance strategies may prolong the grieving period, making it even more difficult to heal and to move on.
-Fully and honestly processing the emotions that resulted from breakups can be more helpful.
+Feeling sad is a natural part of the human experience, and research suggests taking however long you need to process those emotions can contribute to your overall well-being.
+Over-reliance on avoidance strategies may prolong the grieving period, making it even more difficult to heal and to get over an ex.
+Fully and honestly processing the emotions that resulted from breakups with exes can be more helpful.

-Remind yourself that you can get through difficult situations and that there’s a light at the end of the tunnel—and then let yourself take the time you need to get there.
+Remind yourself that you can get through difficult situations and that there’s a light at the end of the tunnel—and then let yourself take however long you need to get there.
 Half the battle is believing that you can make it through.

 2. Don’t make things harder on yourself during a breakup

 It’s classic breakup advice for a reason.
 One of the best and most productive actions you can take to help yourself get through a difficult time may be to distract yourself.
-While you still need to give yourself time and space to feel and work through difficult emotions rather than burying them, healthy distractions can also help you in this process.
+While you still need to give yourself time and space to feel and work through difficult emotions about an ex rather than burying them, healthy distractions from an ex can also help you in getting over them.
 You may find that you temporarily forget about your emotional pain when you’re fully involved in another activity.
 Many people find that joining a gym, a sports league, or otherwise focusing on their physical fitness helps them feel better, and research suggests that there’s a basis for this.
 Studies have found that exercise can improve mental health overall, reducing negative moods and improving self-esteem.

 5. Seek the help of a therapist